ettoredn/container-php-fpm/README.md

 ## Bundled extensions

-The following extension are included and *enabled by default*:
+The following extensions are included and *enabled by default*:

 - GD with support for PNG, JPEG and WebP
 - BCMath, GMP